MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-add-media-attachments.md

 # [C#](#tab/csharp)

 The `Attachments` property of the `Activity` object contains an array of `Attachment` objects that represent the media attachments and rich cards attached to the message.
 To add a media attachment to a message, create an `Attachment` object for the `message` activity and set the `ContentType`, `ContentUrl`, and `Name` properties.
-The `Attachments` property of the `Activity` object contains an array of `Attachment` objects that represent the media attachments and rich cards attached to the message.
-To add a media attachment to a message, use the `Attachment` method to create an `Attachment` object for the `message` activity and set the`ContentType`, `ContentUrl`, and `Name` properties.
 The source code shown here is based on the [Handling Attachments](https://aka.ms/bot-attachments-sample-code) sample.

 ```csharp
 using Microsoft.Bot.Builder;